Olney, Philadelphia: 20th century

 In 1925, Colney Theatre was constructed which then had the largest one-floor seating capacity in the world with room for almost 2000 people.
 In 1931, Olney High School graduated its first class and for a time had the largest enrollment in the city with 3600 students.
-Olney High School's alumni include Philadelphia Phillies outfielder Del Ennis (1942), comedy writer Barry S. Waronker (1965), local news reporter Sheila Washington (1982), and former Feltonville historian Dennis Dalbey (1994).
+Olney High School's alumni include Philadelphia Phillies outfielder Del Ennis (1942).

 Olneyites lobbied the city intensely for the constructions of playgrounds and the library at 5th Street and Tabor Road.
 Community members put together an amateur Olney Symphony Orchestra (which continues to give concerts) and started their own newspaper, the Olney Times (which is no longer in circulation as of 2010).

 Portuguese immigrants between the 1970s through the 1990s heavily impacted a section of North 5th street, primarily between Lindley Avenue and West Rockland Street.
 Affectionately known as Rua Cinco (5th Street), it was common to hear people speaking Portuguese on the street and in stores.
-It was the area to find a Portuguese-speaking tailor, insurance agent,lawyer,travel agent or real estate agent.
+It was the area to find a Portuguese-speaking tailor, insurance agent, lawyer, travel agent or real estate agent.

-In 1987, the area boasted a Portuguese Businesses Association, five Portuguese travel agencies, three grocery stores, including Caravela and Girassol, two real estate offices, an insurance office, an electric-appliance store, a gift shop, a furniture store, bars, a bakery, cafe, and two major restaurants,Berlengas Island Restaurant, Cafe Portugal, Not far from Rua Cinco was also the Philadelphia Portuguese Club, founded in 1935 that at the time had an estimated 700 members.
+In 1987, the area boasted a Portuguese Businesses Association, five Portuguese travel agencies, three grocery stores, including Caravela and Girassol, two real estate offices, an insurance office, an electric-appliance store, a gift shop, a furniture store, bars, a bakery, cafe, and two major restaurants, Berlengas Island Restaurant, Cafe Portugal, Not far from Rua Cinco was also the Philadelphia Portuguese Club, founded in 1935 that at the time had an estimated 700 members.

 Between the 1960s and 1980s, Olney began experiencing demographic change, as European-American residents moved out of the neighborhood in a process sometimes described as "white flight".
 As part of the deindustrialization of Philadelphia, industry closed factories and moved from the area.
 During this time there was an increase in crime in Olney.

 The receding population was quickly supplemented by a new wave of residents, including African Americans from elsewhere in the city, and immigrants from Asia (Korea, mainly, as well as Vietnam, China, Cambodia and Laos) and Latin America (Puerto Rico, Colombia, Mexico, Cuba and Dominican Republic).
 This new population quickly filled the vacancies left behind in the commercial district.
 These groups created organizations such as the Korean Community Development Services Center.

 By the mid-1980s, Koreans began moving out of Logan and into Olney and other communities.
 By 1986 up to 5,000 Koreans lived in Olney, and many Korean businesses were situated along North Fifth Street.
 Many Korean area residents referred to the area as "Koreatown."

 The Olney station of the Broad Street subway, while no longer the terminal, is the second-most used after City Hall.
 There are thriving business districts at 5th and Olney, Broad and Olney, and Front and Olney.

 The Adams Avenue Bridge was listed on the National Register of Historic Places in 1988.